-D.1-2: DWS will lead the ongoing strengthening and improvement of information management systems and information to enable management decision-making and improved selfregulation.
+DWS will lead the ongoing strengthening and improvement of information management systems that enable the uploading of data, as well the extraction of data and information to enable management decision-making and improved self-regulation.
 In this regard, DWS will update its data information systems such as the National Integrated Water Information System, Water Authorisation and Registration Management System and, ultimately the Electronic Water Use Licence Application and Authorisation System.
 This will enable the provision of up-to-date and correct information on all water use authorisations and on registered water use across the country.
 DWS will put in place the necessary mechanisms, through CMAs and DWS provincial offices, to ensure that the information is kept up to date.